LandRegistry/land-registry-elements/README.md

 - Translate "Current language" and "Switch to" pieces of hidden text in the language switcher
 - Rename DRV components to something else once the final service name has been chosen?
 - Can register_assets in digital-register-frontend/service/static/__init__.py be simplified and the file copy steps be removed?
 Ideally get the assets into the images folder?
+- Do some speed tests of vagrant shared folder with and without NFS?

 - Do I need to build the login form?
 - What things can we update on webseal